bwinsto2/starter-hugo-academic/content/_index.md

           <div class="custom-details">
             <h2 id="critical">PATCH and Psi-CLOPS studies:</h2>
             <img src="/assets/media/PATCH_logo.png" alt="PATCH logo" style="max-width:150px; margin-bottom: 10px;" />
             <p> An intriguing hypothesis is that psychedelics enable flexible and durable behavioral changes by transiently increasing the malleability of neural circuits.
-I received a 2025 Discovery Award to conduct the first human study directly focused on the effects of psychedelics on neuroplasticity: PATCH - Psilocybin for Amblyopia, Targeting Critical periods in Humans.
+I received a 2025 Discovery Award to conduct the first-ever human study that will measure the effects of psychedelics on neuroplasticity: PATCH - Psilocybin for Amblyopia, Targeting Critical periods in Humans.
 Stay tuned for more! </p>
           </div>
         </details>
   - block: collection